 Another new crossover hatchback must hardly seem like a landmark to most car industry watchers as its stacked to the roof with them.

-But suspend your disbelief, because when a company such as Jeep reaches back into its seven and half decades of 4x4-making history, confronts the new corporate context in which it finds itself and boldly steps forward into the 21st century, it’s reason to sit up and take notice.
+But suspend your disbelief, because the Jeep Renegade comes from a company that reaches back into its seven and half decades of 4x4-making history, confronting the new corporate context in which it finds itself and boldly stepping forward into the 21st century, so it’s reason to sit up and take notice.

 The Renegade is Jeep’s first all-new model introduction for almost a decade.
 It is the first Jeep ever to be built outside of the United States.
 And perhaps more significant than both, it’s the first car to be born directly from the collaboration of American and European designers and engineers brought together as part of Fiat chief Sergio Marchionne’s gradual takeover of the Chrysler Group, which began in 2009 and was completed early 2014.